-9/5/20 - A resident sent an email commending Sabrina Robertson on her excellence performance stating, "she has done an admirable job in responding to a citizen inquiry not only in a timely manner on a holiday weekend, but also with detailed and transparent information".
+9/5/20 - A resident sent an email commending Public Information Officer, Sabrina Robertson, on her excellence performance stating, "she has done an admirable job in responding to a citizen inquiry not only in a timely manner on a holiday weekend, but also with detailed and transparent information".
 Great job Ms. Robertson!

 9/4/20 - A resident sent a letter commending employees Naomi Braff (Planner I) and Katie Peay (Stormwater Engineer) for their outstanding service.
 The resident indicated that both employees were professional and treated them in a friendly manner.
 We are very proud to have these two on our team!